Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

 #### Create our Project Folder on the Raspberry Pi

+* Click on "New Folder" icon
+* Type in "Projects" and press enter to create the folder

   ![alt text](./Assets/vs-code-connect-remote-ssh-pi-create-project-folder.png "Pi SSH Connect Create Project Folder")

 #### Update Python on the Raspberry Pi